Siberian Republic: History

-Recent attempts

-After the annexation of Crimea by the Russian Federation in 2014, performance artist Artyom Loskutov, attempted to organize a mock demonstration called Monstration to promote the idea of a Siberian Republic within the Russian Federation, on 17 August in Novosibirsk, to promote Siberian federalisation.
+After the annexation of Crimea by the Russian Federation in 2014, performance artist Artyom Loskutov attempted to organize a mock demonstration called Monstration to promote the idea of a Siberian Republic within the Russian Federation, on 17 August in Novosibirsk, to promote Siberian federalisation.
 Alexei Navalny announced the event in his blog, but the Kremlin launched a media blackout of the event.

-The protest was compared to the Euromaidan, which led to the 2014 Ukrainian revolution, and Russian politician Nikolai Valuyev called it the "first attempt of global efforts to promote separatism in Russia."
+Russian politician Nikolai Valuyev called it the "first attempt of global efforts to promote separatism in Russia."
 Russian media watchdog Roskomnadzor issued warnings to 14 media outlets that ran the story and threatened to close BBC Russian Service.